SmilingAngelsTea/batchdl/README.md

-A commandline application to batch download stuff.
+A command line application to batch download stuff.

 First argument is the path to the text file containing the links.